AkbaraliWolfBot/Personal-Blog-Website/README.md

 # Personal-Blog-Website
-This ia a mobile friendly blog post
+This ia a mobile friendly blog post.
-It is created using flexbox and css grid
+It is created using a flexbox and css grid.